 5. Chit-Chat With Co-workers

 Human beings are social animals.
 Even the shy or introverted feel better when they know they aren’t alone.
-By taking the time to build relationships in the office, you create an escape from stress in the workplace.
+By taking the time to build relationships in the office, you create an escape from stress at the office.

 Find a co-worker who has a similar interest as you.
 Even if you both only have Game of Thrones in common, it will give you an outlet to talk about something non-work related while connected with someone else.
 Just remember, small talk can be therapeutic, but the moment things turn toward gossip or office politics, it’s time to get out of the conversation.